-News of Totilas’ retirement last week signalled the end of a career for one of the most remarkable horses dressage has ever seen.
+News of Totilas’ death yesterday rocked the equestrian worlds as it signalled the end of an incredible 20 years for one of the most remarkable horses dressage has ever seen.

 When Totilas and Edward Gal burst onto the world stage, they began a new era in dressage.
-An era that would see them hold three world records, win six medals at European and world level, and capture the hearts of the dressage world.
+It was an era that would see them hold three world records, win six medals at European and world level, and capture the hearts of the dressage world.

 When Paul Schöckemohle bought Totilas in 2010 to compete for Germany, there was outrage.
 So powerful was Totilas’ magic that dressage fans everywhere saw the horse almost as their own, and were devastated to see the partnership between ‘Toto’ and Edward split up.

-Totilas never quite returned to his former brilliance and has been plagued by injuries in recent years, under new rider Matthias Rath.
-As he retires now to stand as a breeding stallion, we look back at some of his career highlights.
+Totilas never quite returned to his former brilliance and was plagued by injuries in recent years, under new rider Matthias Rath.
+He went on to retire to stud.
+Following yesterday’s devastating news, we look back at some of his career highlights.

 European Championships: Windsor, 2009